-Expertise: Data Analytics
+Expertise: Machine Learning and Data Analytics

 At Michigan Aerospace Corporation, we know how to extract practical information from large volumes of data to improve decision making.
 We employ advanced machine learning, pattern recognition, and optimization techniques to detect patterns, classify features, and predict the future.
 We also specialize in techniques for solving inverse problems that allow us to see through noise and distortion in order to identify and measure the hidden dynamics of complex systems.

 From upper atmospheric measurements to environmental monitoring, we can provide you with the tools to collect, analyze, and make useful decisions from your data.